MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/driversecurity/implement-hvci-compatible-code.md

 | [**WdfIoTargetAllocAndQueryTargetProperty**](/windows-hardware/drivers/ddi/wdfiotarget/nf-wdfiotarget-wdfiotargetallocandquerytargetproperty)             |
 | [**WdfRegistryQueryMemory**](/windows-hardware/drivers/ddi/wdfregistry/nf-wdfregistry-wdfregistryquerymemory)                                             |

-## Use the code integrity tests in the HLK to test HVCI driver compatibility:
+## Use the code integrity tests in the HLK to test memory integrity driver compatibility

-For more information about the related system fundamentals security test, see [HyperVisor Code Integrity Readiness Test](/windows-hardware/test/hlk/testref/b972fc52-2468-4462-9799-6a1898808c86) and [Hypervisor-Protected Code Integrity (HVCI)](/windows-hardware/test/hlk/testref/driver-compatibility-with-device-guard).
+For more information about the related system fundamentals security test, see [HyperVisor Code Integrity Readiness Test](/windows-hardware/test/hlk/testref/b972fc52-2468-4462-9799-6a1898808c86) and [Memory integrity and VBS](/windows-hardware/test/hlk/testref/driver-compatibility-with-device-guard).

 For more information about the related device fundamentals test, see [Device.DevFund tests](/windows-hardware/test/hlk/testref/device-devfund-tests).

-Use the following table to interpret the output and determine what driver code changes are needed to fix the different types of HVCI incompatibilities.
+Use the following table to interpret the output and determine what driver code changes are needed to fix the different types of memory integrity incompatibilities.

 <table>
 <colgroup>